braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/linking.md

 {% endalert %}

 {% alert note %}
-The SDK does not query your domains' `apple-app-site-association` files.
+The SDK does not query your domains' `apple-app-site-association` file.
 It performs the differentiation between universal links and regular URLs by looking at the domain name only.
 As a result, the SDK does not respect any exclusion rule defined in the `apple-app-site-association` per [Supporting associated domains](https://developer.apple.com/documentation/xcode/supporting-associated-domains).
 {% endalert %}

 ### Integration example: BrazeDelegate